cstriker421/frontend1-aulas/README.md

 # Helldivers 2 Fan Wiki

 ## Description
-The **Helldivers 2 Fan Wiki** is a small, user-friendly fan project designed to provide quick, clear, and detailed information about *Helldivers 2*.
-Built as part of a Front-End Web Development course, this site serves as a testing ground for applying web technologies as they are learned.
+The **Helldivers 2 Fan Wiki** is a growing, user-friendly fan project built as part of a Front-End Web Development course.

-It features dynamic elements, structured content, and a clear navigation system — all themed around the Helldivers universe and its iconic Super Earth aesthetic.
+It aims to provide quick, clear, and detailed information about *Helldivers 2*, while serving as an evolving platform to apply and demonstrate web development techniques.

+The site features dynamic elements, clean navigation, and multiple interactive exercises — all wrapped in a *Super Earth*-inspired aesthetic that honours the game’s propaganda style.

 ---